thegamecracks/ministatus/README.md

 A status can have multiple displays, allowing the same data to be rendered across many messages.
 For most users, we recommend one display per status.

+Displays are dependent on queries, and will only update if the parent status has at least one enabled query.
+Displays only show information from the first successful query in the status (see [Queries](#queries) below).
+If you need two displays to show different game servers, you should create two statuses and add a display + query to each one.

 While the bot is online, deleting a display through the `/status manage` command will automatically delete its Discord message, and vice versa.
 If the parent status is deleted, all its displays are deleted with it.